smarbaa/yt-dlp-ugly-err/README.md

 ## Supported features

-All provided audio, video and subtitle streams can be downloaded, thumbnails and chapters too if available.
+All audio, video and subtitle streams that are not DRM-protected can be downloaded, thumbnails and chapters too if available.
 Series are handled as playlists.

 ## Authentication options